huggingface/lerobot/examples/7_get_started_with_real_robot.md

 With torque enabled, the follower arm will be locked in its current position.
 Do not attempt to manually move the arm while torque is enabled, as this could damage the motors.

-*Moving the Follower Arm Programmatically*

-Now, let's move the arm using the following code:
+Now, to get more familiar with reading and writing, let's move the arm programmatically using the following example code:
 ```python
 # Get the current position
 position = follower_arm.read("Present_Position")